SohamXYZDev/DiscordSelfbotCopyPaste/README.md

 - ❌ Error details with descriptions
 - 🔍 Processing steps

-## 🔄 Migration from Old Version

-If you're upgrading from the manual webhook version:

-1. **Keep your CHANNEL_X entries** - don't delete those!
-2. **Remove all WEBHOOK_X entries** - they're not needed anymore
-3. **Add TARGET_GUILD_ID** - this is where mirrors will be created
-4. **Run the bot** - it will create new channels and webhooks automatically

-**Your old webhooks won't be used** - the bot creates fresh ones in your target server.

 ## 📦 What Gets Created

 ### In Your Target Server